apaladiychuk/cognix/ReadMe.md

 Watch the video to quickly get a glimpse of where we are and what we are doing next.

 [![Watch the video](https://img.youtube.com/vi/artdJFEdjqw/0.jpg)](https://www.youtube.com/watch?v=artdJFEdjqw)

+## `Contributing`
+We need help in various areas, including web development (React), AI improvement, and Kubernetes/CICD pipelines.

+We are specifically looking for developers skilled in:
+- React
+- Go
+- Python
+- DevOps
+If you want to dedicate part of your time to help us create an innovative solution, you will be compensated with equity, which you can redeem once we secure early-stage funding.

+This is a great opportunity to join us on this exciting journey.
+Feel free to join our Slack [here](https://join.slack.com/t/cognixgroup/shared_invite/zt-2kbtcnys6-ZW3IjxeE~ZozZ8if6m0NWg).

 ## `Converting knowledge to textual format`
 A crucial aspect of any RAG is to convert any sort of knowledge in textual format so that it can be fed into a vector database.
 With this in mind, we are working on: